slinkp/inheritance_talk/slides.rst

 .. note::

   Unfortunately, I'm going to argue, we often do a poor job of this.
 And a good design fails to emerge.
-What emerges instead is often very messy.
-The proverbial "Big Ball of Mud" design.
+Instead, we often get the proverbial "Big Ball of Mud" design.
 And this happens not through any one bad decision but through a series of decisions that in isolation make good sense, but taken together add up to an overly complex software design.

   And I'm going to say up front that there's no grand solution here.
   The solution is vigilance and being aware of the pitfalls.

 ----